Birth Life Saving Skills (BLiSS)

 women good lifetime health practices and family planning strategies.

-JDA started its BLiSS community education program in 2013 and since then has reached more than 2,000 women.
+JDA started its BLiSS community education program in 2013 and since then has directly benefited more than 1,300 women.

 "My daughter delivered twins in her third pregnancy but her babies died on their seventh month.
 The doctor said the babies got an infection from birth.
 Recently she became pregnant with twins again and delivered them through cesarean section because of anemia.
 The babies were early so they had to stay for 20 days in the hospital and the doctors told us they need blood transfusion because they are anemic.
 I have been coming to this BLiSS course after the hospital because I think this information is good and necessary for everyone to know."